USDC tokens, Polygon Amoy testnet

 Last updated on

-What Is Polygon Amoy?
+What Is the Polygon Amoy Testnet?

 • MATIC on Amoy is used to pay gas fees for transactions, just like on the mainnet.